comet-dot-photos/comet-dot-photos/README.md

   <img src="docs/article/Fig4.png" alt="Views of the region of interest from Rosetta.">
 </div>
 <div>
   <em>Figure 4.
-Views of the region of interest from Rosetta. (a) An image projected onto the 3D shape model. (b) The original 2D image.</em>
+Views of the region of interest from the Rosetta camera's perspective (a) An image projected onto the 3D shape model. (b) The original 2D image.
+The two should appear similar, and in fact do.</em>
 </div>
 <br>